JOFLOX/Bash_project_ITI/Notes.md

 ## UPDATE: files in normal flow

-## the check of dbname is not case sensitive and always check with the lower case of the db name

 ## `validate.sh`

+### validate_create_db()
 - check if db name is empty
 - check if db name is valid (start with letter/underscore + letters/numbers/underscores only, up to 64 chars)
 - check if db name is a reserved keyword
 - check if db already exists
+- the check of dbname is not case sensitive and always check with the lower case of the db name

+### available_dbs() used for list db and connect
+- list all databases
+- check if no databases exist